Museo Etrusco Guarnacci

 In 2020, Goppion was delighted to work with one of the oldest museums in Europe, Museo Guarnacci, dedicated to the mysterious Etruscan civilization.
 The Etruscan people flourished across ancient western and northern Italy for thousands of years until they were conquered and assimilated by the burgeoning Roman Empire.
 They left an influential legacy of ideas and material culture, and remain one of antiquity’s fascinating enigmas.

-The Museum has undertaken a program of extensive renovations, and Goppion created nine new showcases, delivered in two phases for the gradual reopening of the exhibition halls after Covid restrictions eased.
+The Museum has undertaken a program of extensive renovations and was realised by Guicciardini & Magni agency.
+For this project, Goppion created nine new showcases, delivered in two phases for the gradual reopening of the exhibition halls after Covid restrictions eased.
 Delivered first were three island showcases (Q Class), including an octagonal display case for a beautiful display of Etruscan vases in painted ceramic.
 These were followed by six wall showcases, each with back-painted glass boiserie.

 The showcases were installed in the Museum’s historical rooms, and although they are of a very modern design, care was taken to ensure they acknowledge the original character of these spaces, dominated by traditional ‘glass cabinets’ filled with objects such as small bronzes and ceramics.
 The historical nature of the building – it has been a museum since the 1700s – meant that logistical aspects for the insertion of glass panes in the rooms on the second floor were of critical importance during installation.

 One of the most remarkable pieces on display is the Ombra della sera